netdata/learn/docs/cloud/visualize/overview.md

 ## Dashboard of composite charts

-The dashboard in the Overiew is similar to local dashboards or single-node dashboards in Netdata Cloud, with a few key differences in UI.
+The Overview's dashboard is similar to local dashboards or single-node dashboards in Netdata Cloud, with a few key UI differences.
 We'll cover the differences in the sections below.

 ### Definition bar